+SECTIONS ONLY: Please quantify your section's 2022-2023 member benefits: 0

+For example: 2

+\$3000 Scholarships, donations, grants awarded; 4 mini-CLEs produced 0

+1

+1

+3

+1

+Click or tap he to enter text.

-SECTIONS ONLY: Please quantify your section's 2022-2023 member benefits: 0 Newsletters/publications produced For example: 2 Mini-CLEs produced \$3000 Scholarships, donations, grants awarded; 4 mini-CLEs produced 0 Co-sponsored half-day, full-day and/or multi-day CLE seminars with WSBA 1 Co-sponsored half-day, full-day and/or multi-day CLE seminars with non - WSBA entity 1 Receptions/forums hosted or co-hosted 3 Scholarships, Donations, & Grants 1 New Lawyer Outreach events/benefits Click or tap here to enter text.
+0 Newsletters/publications produced

+2 Mini-CLEs produced

+0 Co-sponsored half-day, full-day and/or multi-day CLE seminars with WSBA

+1 Co-sponsored half-day, full-day and/or multi-day CLE seminars with non - WSBA entity

+1 Receptions/forums hosted or co-hosted

+3 Scholarships, Donations, & Grants

+1 New Lawyer Outreach events/benefits

+Click or tap here to enter text.
 Other (please describe): Click or tap here to enter text.

 SECTIONS ONLY: Please quantify your section's 2022-2023 legislative activity.
-50-100 (exact number not known) Bills Reviewed 50-100 (exact number not known) Bills tracked 0 Comments proposed 0 Bills proposed/drafted Entity Detail & Demographics Report: To Be Completed by WSBA Staff Number of Entity Members/Section Executive Committee Members: 10 Number of Section Members: As of September 1, 2023.
-Note: The Section Membership year runs on the calendar year.
+50-100 (exact number not known) 50-100 (exact number not known) 0 Bills Reviewed Bills tracked Comments proposed 0 Bills proposed/drafted Entity Detail & Demogr To Be Completed by I Number of Entity Members/Section Executive Commit 10 Number of Section Members: As of September 1, 2023.
+Note: The Section Membership year calendar year.
 395 Number of Applicants for FY24 Positions: October 1, 2023 - September 30, 2024 6 Do you have vacant positions for the coming year, FY24?
 No FY23 Budgeted Direct Expenses: As of September 30, 2023.
 For Sections, this does not include the Per-Member-Charge. \$67,570 FY23 Total Direct Expenses: Draft estimate as of Dec.
 1, 2023 For Sections, this does not include the Per-Member-Charge. \$11,537 i Supreme Court Boards (Access to Justice Board, Disciplinary Board, LLLT Board, Limited Practice Board, MCLE Board and Practice of Law Board) provide annual reports to WSBA to support is responsibility under GR 12.3, to provide oversight and monitor compliance with applicable rules and orders.
 Boards have the option to use the WSBA template or to share their annual reports to the Washington Supreme Court.